FadyMorkos3/Language_Translation/README.md

 # Language Translation Tool
 A simple Python-based language translation tool that translates text from one language to another using the Google Translate API.
-This project was built as part of my internship at @CodeAlpha.

 ## Features
 Translate text between multiple languages